 Standalone free SFTP and FTPS servers (no installation required)

-Xlight FTP server comes in a variety of versions, including a portable standalone version that requires no installation.
+Xlight free FTP server comes in a variety of versions, including a portable standalone version that requires no installation.
 With 32-bit and 64-bit editions, it will run on Windows 2000, XP, Vista, 7, 10, 2003 Server, 2008 Server and 2012 Server.
-It even has localization files which will allow your SFTP server to display text in a variety of different languages, or you can write your own language file if the language you need is not already available.
+This tool can access your Active directory implementation to validate user authentication.
+It even has localization files which will allow your secure FTP server to display text in a variety of different languages, or you can write your own language file if the language you need is not already available.

 Core Mini FTP server is a free SFTP server that requires no installation routine.
 You can simply download it, specify a username and password, the directory to be used for FTP transfers, and you’re up and running.
 Keep in mind that the SFTP server will run as your user so there’s no protection against SFTP users mangling your files.
 Be sure to specify a harmless or empty directory for FTP use.